thinktecture/blazor-integrations-angular-elements-web-components/README.md

-# blazor-integrations-angular-elements-web-components
+# Blazor Integrations:
-Small sample application integrating an Angular app as an Angular Elements custom element into a Blazor WebAssembly application.
+## Using an Angular Elements Web Components Custom Element in a Blazor Application